SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Dataset Construction

+In the process of modifying and expanding the original queries, our primary goal was to introduce a diverse set of linguistic and structural variations that would challenge the model's ability to generalize beyond simple lookup-based responses.
 Specifically, our construction process involves a systematic analysis of the original BIRD dataset, identifying queries of varying difficulty levels and involving different numbers of tables (1, 2, 3, and more than 3).
 We modify and expand these queries by altering table and column names, as well as filtering conditions, to create a more diverse set of challenges.
 In cases where the original dataset lacks sufficient examples with four or more tables (there are only 20 instances in BIRD-Dev dataset), queries that involved three tables are expanded to four.
-As shown in Table~\ref{tab:bigtable}, this process generates 50 new instances for each category, resulting in the ``BigTable-0.2k'' dataset.
+As shown in Table~\ref{tab:bigtable}, this process generates 50 new instances for each category, resulting in the ``BigTable'' dataset.
 Moreover, each item in the dataset underwent mutual verification by at least two individuals to ensure the accuracy.

-Although the prevalence of queries involving more than three tables may not align with common real-world applications, this approach allows for a more nuanced evaluation of LLMs' cognitive abilities across a spectrum of sub-tasks.
-Additionally, the ``BigTable-0.2k'' dataset retains the original BIRD dataset's attributes, such as its large-scale and complexity, diversity of data sources, cross-domain applicability, and the requirement for external knowledge reasoning.
-Moreover, we standardize the dataset format to align with other benchmarks, by combining user NL questions $\mathcal{Q}$ with external knowledge $\mathcal{E}$ to form new, contextually rich questions.